minucas/bigcont/solr/README.md

 distributing your indexed content and query requests across multiple servers (aka Solr Cluster).
-It's a system in which data is organized into multiple pieces, or shards, that can be hosted on multiple machines, with replicas providing redundancy for both scalability and fault tolerance, and a **ZooKeeper server** that helps manage the overall structure so that both indexing and search requests can be routed properly.
+It's a system in which data is organized into multiple pieces, or shards, that can be hosted on multiple machines, with replicas providing redundancy for both scalability and fault tolerance (so a replica is one copy of a shard), and a **ZooKeeper server** that helps manage the overall structure so that both indexing and search requests can be routed properly.

 The SolrCloud concept: A SolrCloud cluster consists of some "logical" concepts layered on top of some "physical" concepts.